'Geriatric Champions' Are Changing Medicine for Good

-To address this gap, Hodges, working with a nurse practitioner, created a curriculum aimed at transforming providers into “geriatric champions.”
+To address this gap, Hodges and Casey, working with a nurse practitioner, created a curriculum aimed at transforming providers into "geriatric champions."

 "The goal is that they're not just getting smarter about how to care for older adults.
 They go back and improve the processes of care and serve as a resource for other partners and primary providers," Hodges said.
 "We know our clinics are not very well structured to take care of older adults — from the front desk check-in for someone with dementia sitting in the waiting room for a long time to someone very frail who can barely walk, let alone get up on the [examining] table.
 We realized this is a team sport."

 The program got a boost from The John A. Hartford Foundation (a Next Avenue funder) and the Institute for Healthcare Improvement, which are partnering on an initiative to encourage age-friendly health care in health systems throughout the country.
 Providence, one of five systems to receive pilot funds, used the $250,000 grant to help pay for a number of projects geared toward older patients, including this geriatric fellowship.

 The fellowship curriculum is organized around key interventions known as the 4Ms: medication reduction and management, mobility (fall risk and function), mentation (dementia, depression, delirium) and what matters to individual patients.
 Shah's conversation with her patients on quality of life was an outgrowth of the week spent on "what matters."

 Program instructors include social workers, geriatric psychiatrists, nurses, physical and occupational therapists, chaplains, older patients and family caregivers who share stories and experiences.